Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The process of supplying land with water so that crops can grow.
 **Sentence:** Irrigation systems are essential for maintaining crops in dry regions.
 **Conversation:**
-A – How do you water the fields during the dry season?
+A – How do you water the fields during the dry season
 B – We rely on an irrigation system to ensure crops get enough water.

 ---